Free-Order Online Selection for k-Systems: Properties of the k -systems Hierarchy

 The contraction of an independent set coincides with the notion of contraction in matroids when we contract an independent set, but it is undefined when we try to contract a set that is not independent.

 The next result shows that most of the classes behave well with respect to these operations.

 \begin{lemma} If $\cF=(S,\cI)$ is $k$-matroid intersection/$k$-matchoid/$k$-circuit bounded/$k$-growth/$k$-extendible, then so are its parallel extensions, restrictions and contractions. \end{lemma} \begin{proof} The claim for restrictions is direct.
-For parallel extensions and contractions, we prove the statement for the classes one by one.
+For parallel extensions and contractions, we prove the statement for each class separately.
 We first consider parallel extensions.
 Let $s\in S$ be an arbitrary element.

 \textit{$k$-matchoids.} If $\cF$ is defined by matroids $(S_i,\cI_i)$ for $i\in[N]$, then its parallel extension $\cF_{\circ s}$ is the $k$-matchoid defined by the matroids obtained by performing the same parallel extension on each of them.